 - To thaw donuts from freezer, place on the countertop for 5-10 minutes.

-What is your favorite drink to enjoy sourdough pumpkin donuts with?
-We love a cold glass of milk or a warm glass of apple cider.
+What is your favorite way to eat a donut?
+Ours is warmed up slightly with a glass of cold milk.
 Let us know in the comments below!